 The Danish welfare system is financed by taxes

 All Danish residents are liable to taxation on their income.
-Personal income tax is paid to state, county and municipality.
+Personal income tax is paid to state and municipality.

-The Danish tax system is a graduated tax system.
-That means that people are assessed according to their personal income the higher earnings, the more tax is paid, up to a certain level.
-The total income tax to state, county and municipality can never exceed 56%.
+The Danish tax system is an incremental graduated tax system whereas tax increases marginal too taxable income.
+However, taxation is limited and cannot exceed 56% .
 Income tax is paid from salary income, investment/unearned income and employee benefits.
 Deductions can be given, for instance for transportation costs.
 Furthermore, there is a special tax rate for dividends and certain income in connection with share trading.
-If one owns real estate, tax on the value of own residence (public assessment value tax).
+If one owns real estate, taxation is based on the value of own residence (public assessment value tax).

 Favourable provisos for foreign knowledge workers